 Whether you’re a professional gardener or a homeowner with bushes and shrubs to maintain, you know the hard work of keeping foliage from being unruly and unkempt.
 Growth is good, but excessive growth needs to be fixed.
-This calls for special tools such as a hedge trimmer.
+This calls for special tools like trimmers, and one of the most essential of these tools to have in your yard work aresenal, is the best hedge trimmer.

 Hedge trimmers are also known as shrub or bush trimmers that are used to cut and prune—you guessed it—shrubs and bushes.
 There are different kinds of trimmers available on the market depending on your needs and preferences.

 |BLACK+DECKER LHT2220 20V Lithium-Ion Hedge Trimmer, 22"||All-Around||Cordless Electric||*****|